onionpancakes/cljs-export-nodejs-bug/README.md

 # ClojureScript Nodejs export bug

-The latest version of ClojureScript does not export correctly for NodeJS target.
+The latest version of ClojureScript does not `^:export` for NodeJS target.

 Bug manifest after commit: